 Unlike the INFP and ISFP (the types best captured by Riso and Hudson’s Nine profile), the primary concern for both the INFJ and ISFJ is not intra-personal harmony (which we can associate with IFPs’ Introverted Feeling (Fi) function), but inter-personal harmony, which derives from their use of Extraverted Feeling (Fe).
 We might summarize this distinction as follows:

-INFP / ISFP: Value external peace primarily as a means of augmenting their inner peace (Fi).
+Value external peace primarily as a means of achieving or enhancing inner peace (Fi).

-INFJ / ISFJ: Hold external (i.e., interpersonal) peace / consensus (Fe) as a primary value.
+Consider external (i.e., interpersonal) peace & consensus (Fe) a primary value.

 Allow me to qualify this a bit further.
 It’s not that IFPs aren’t concerned with the well-being of others.
 At minimum, we know that IFPs are committed to procuring and defending the well-being of those they see as less than capable of helping themselves (e.g., children, animals, the disabled, the underserved, etc.).
 However, IFPs’ chief reason for helping others is not to bring about external harmony, but to act on their deeply-held belief that every individual is valuable and deserves a fair shot at reaching her own personal potential.